Support our sponsor: Dayton Convention & Visitors Bureau 1 Chamber Plaza, Suite A Dayton

 6. After a caution, one for one by both teams, if the cautioned player is substituted.

 b.
 Games will consist of two halves of equal length.
+U-8 will play 20 minutes each half.
 U-9 through U-10 teams play 25 minutes each half and U-11 through U-15's play 30 minutes each half.
 The Directors reserve the right to adjust game length for conditions beyond their control.
 See Weather/Reschedule section below.

 c.
 The game clock will not be stopped because of injury to any player, except if deemed necessary by a tournament official.
 Due to the time allowed for the completion of all games, the clock should run continuously.

 d.
-It is the intent of the MEAD CUSA CUP to provide a three person, diagonal system of control, for all 9v9 and 11v11 tournament matches; however, if deemed necessary, matches may be conducted with club linesmen.
-Note: 7v7 games will utilize a one person referee system.
-Offside rule will not be enforced in the 4v4 games unless the referee determines the offside position is obvious and intentional.
-Specifically:
+It is the intent of the 2018 CUSA CUP to provide three officials, diagonal system of control, for all 9v9 and 11v11 tournament matches and one referee for all 7v7 and 4v4 games.
+The Offside law will not be enforced in the 4v4 games.

 f.
 A coach may coach more than one team during the tournament.
 The tournament makes reasonable attempts to avoid scheduling conflicts; however, we cannot guarantee a game conflict will not occur especially in event of multiple teams coached by the same coach making it to the final rounds.
 Coach cards should indicate the team(s) to which the coach is associated.